JuliaSawczenko/BookJourney/README.md

 ## Technologies
 Java, Spring Boot, PostgreSQL, Gradle, REST.
-The is currently deployed on Heroku.
+The application is currently deployed on Heroku.